-19. Pull back collar (A) on the end of the driveline.
-Push the driveline onto combine output shaft (B) until the collar locks.
+19. Pull back the collar on the end of the driveline, and push the driveline onto combine output shaft (A) until the collar locks.

-Figure 3.40: Combine Output Shaft
+Figure 3.40: Driveline and Output Shaft

 20. Proceed as follows:

 - If the header is going to be used in the field now, disengage the float locks by pulling each float lock handle (A) away from the float module and into unlocked position (B). - If the header is NOT going to be used in the field now, engage the float locks by pushing each float lock handle (A) toward the float module and into locked position (C).